How to pick the best resume format to make sure your application stands out? Learn from our handy guide on resume formatting. Read more!

 Rather than provide you with a dry definition of the combination resume, we will show you how it works:

-The combination resume format combines the best features of a chronological resume and a skills-based resume.
+The combination resume format (also called a hybrid resume) combines the best features of a chronological resume and a skills-based resume.

 The skills summary lists skills relevant to the job and validates them by providing examples of past achievements and professional experience in bullet points.

 Let’s have a quick look at a handy table that shows pros and cons of a combination resume template and explains how it differs from other resume layouts: